Erythrosuchus: Description

-Erythrosuchus was the largest predator of its time, and was around 4.75–5 m long.
-It walked on all fours and had limbs positioned semivertically under its body, unlike the more sprawling gait of most earlier reptiles.
-Its head was large and theropod-like, reaching a length of 1 m, and had sharp, conical teeth.
+Erythrosuchus was the largest predator of its time, at more than 4 meters (13.1 ft) in length, with a singular neural arch suggesting possible lengths of 4.75–5 m.
+It walked on all fours and had limbs positioned semi-vertically under its body, unlike the more sprawling gait of most earlier reptiles.
+Its head was large and theropod-like, possibly able to reach a length of 1 m, and had sharp, conical teeth.

 Erythrosuchus was the largest erythrosuchid, but apart from its size, was largely similar in appearance to other related genera.
 It had a large head and comparatively short neck.
-One of the few distinguishing features of Erythrosuchus other than its size is the smoothness of the margin of the squamosal, a bone at the rear of the skull.
+One of the few distinguishing features of Erythrosuchus is the smoothness of the margin of the squamosal, a bone at the rear of the skull.
 In other erythrosuchids, the margin of this bone projects backward from the skull, giving it a hook-like appearance.
 In Erythrosuchus, the margin is convex and lacks a hook.